-Transfers To Third Parties: Sierra-Cedar will only transfer personal information about EU individuals to third-parties where the third-party (a) has provided satisfactory assurances to Sierra-Cedar that it will protect the information consistently with this Statement; or (b) is located in the EU or a country considered “adequate” for privacy by the EU Commission, and therefore is required to comply with the EU data protection laws or substantially equivalent privacy laws; or (c) the third-party has also certified to the Privacy Shield, and is accordingly independently responsible for complying with the Privacy Shield requirements.
-Sierra-Cedar assumes responsibility for such onward transfers as required by the Privacy Shield.
+Transfers To Third Parties: Sierra-Cedar does not share personal information with third parties.
+Were it to do so in the future, it would only transfer personal information about EU individuals to third-parties where the third-party (a) has provided satisfactory assurances to Sierra-Cedar that it will protect the information consistently with this Statement; or (b) is located in the EU or a country considered “adequate” for privacy by the EU Commission, and therefore is required to comply with the EU data protection laws or substantially equivalent privacy laws; or (c) the third-party has also certified to the Data Privacy Framework, and is accordingly independently responsible for complying with the Data Privacy Framework requirements.
+Sierra-Cedar assumes responsibility for such onward transfers as required by the Data Privacy Framework.

 Access and Correction: Upon written request to Sierra-Cedar, Sierra-Cedar will provide EU individuals with reasonable access to their personal information.
 Sierra-Cedar will also take reasonable steps to allow EU individuals to review their information for the purposes of correcting their information.
-There are certain limitations to the Access and Correction rights, as set forth in the US Department of Commerce’s Privacy Shield website.
+There are certain limitations to the Access and Correction rights, as set forth in the US Department of Commerce’s Data Privacy Framework (DPF) program website.

 Security: Sierra-Cedar takes reasonable precautions to protect EU personal information in its possession from loss, misuse, unauthorized access, disclosure, alteration, and destruction.